-On 9 March 2012, shareholders approved the terms and conditions of the Kip McGrath Employee Share Option Plan ('the Plan').
+In 2022, the Board approved the terms and conditions of the current Kip McGrath Employee Share Option Plan ('the Plan').
 The Plan is designed to provide long-term incentives for employees to deliver long-term shareholder returns.
+Further information is set out on the Notice of Meeting to the 2022 Annual General Meeting.
 Under the Plan the consolidated entity may, at the discretion of the Remuneration Committee, grant options over ordinary shares in the parent entity to certain KMP.
-The options are issued for nil consideration and only vest if certain conditions are met.
+The options are issued for nil consideration and only vest if certain performance and/or service-related conditions as determined by the Board are met.